 Given the need to transform these major sectors of our economy, the climate crisis is too big a problem for individuals to solve.
 We need a solution at the national level.
 President Biden has made climate action one of the central goals of his presidency.
 Now it’s up to us to keep the pressure on—we must continue to build momentum for bold climate action.

 But we also need legislative solutions to climate change.
 Laws are more durable over time than presidential actions, which can be reversed by future presidents.
 So we must keep demanding robust legislative solutions.

 Another important place for climate action: at the state level.
 Many states have launched transformative climate initiatives, driving down climate pollution and serving as models for national solutions.

 Cutting Methane Emissions

 Methane is another significant source of climate pollution.
 Methane is a powerful heat-trapping gas that is 84 times more effective than carbon dioxide at trapping heat in the atmosphere in the first decade after its release.
 Methane comes from landfills, livestock, and oil and gas operations—including well pads, compressor stations, and pipelines.
 Because methane is such a powerful greenhouse gas, it is critically important that we sharply curtail methane pollution starting right now.

 Moms Clean Air Force also supports state-based efforts to limit harmful methane pollution.
 If you live in a state where there is fracking, you can demand that your elected officials show leadership in reducing methane emissions from oil and gas operations.
-Several states have already begun implementing mechanisms to reduce oil and gas pollution, including California, Colorado, Ohio, Pennsylvania, Utah, and Wyoming.
+Several states have already begun implementing mechanisms to reduce oil and gas pollution, including California, Colorado, New Mexico, Ohio, Pennsylvania, Utah, and Wyoming.
 But all states have a long way to go before emissions are under control.